ClearWatt vs Altelium: Battery Test Comparison

 • No energy-based SoH — Neither uses energy-based State of Health methodology

-For dealers who need independently certified evidence of battery condition at point of sale, Battery Health Check powered by AVILOO delivers TUV-certified testing with +/-3% accuracy, cell-level heatmap analysis, and results in 3 minutes at approximately £35 per test.
+For dealers who need independently certified evidence of battery condition at point of sale, Battery Health Check powered by AVILOO delivers the world's first dual TUV-certified test with +/-3% accuracy, cell-level heatmap analysis, and results in 3 minutes at £35 per test.

 The Bottom Line

-Neither, however, provides the certified point-of-sale evidence that UK dealers need for Consumer Rights Act compliance.
-For that requirement, the TUV-certified testing available through Battery Health Check is the market standard.
+Neither, however, provides the independently TUV-certified point-of-sale evidence that UK dealers need for Consumer Rights Act compliance.
+For that requirement, the dual TUV-certified testing available through Battery Health Check is the market standard.

 See How Battery Health Check Compares